What’s The Difference Between Porcelain Veneers And Dental Crowns?

 Remember, it may take time to get used to new dental restorations, whether they are crowns or veneers.
 Some patients have also experienced added sensitivity around veneers and crowns, especially if they are not sealed tightly.
 Pay attention to any discomfort or abnormalities, and tell your dentist right away so they can be fixed for a better fit.

 Everyone deserves to feel confident showing off their smile – and getting veneers or dental crowns can help you achieve this.
 However, it is ultimately up to you and your dentist to see which option is best for you.

 Keep in mind; you may not have to pick one or the other.
 Depending on the health of your teeth or desired outcome, you can use a combination of veneers and crowns to build that perfect smile of your dreams.

 If you have any questions regarding these dental procedures and want to discuss the use of veneers versus crowns, please reach out to our team at Jones & Copeland Smiles.
-You can get connected with one of our dental experts right away through our live chat and schedule an appointment for our Flowery Branch office.
+You can get connected with one of our dental experts right away through our live chat and schedule an appointment for our Buford office.